-What should I do if my clinical judgment indicates a different plan of care than what is supported by the client's insurance plan?
+Q: What should I do if my clinical judgment indicates a different plan of care than what is supported by the client's insurance plan?

 A: Refer to the advisory opinion “Ethical Issues Around Payment for Services” for information related to this issue.

-I am applying for admission to an occupational therapy or occupational therapy assistant program.
+Q: I am applying for admission to an occupational therapy or occupational therapy assistant program.
 Several years ago I was involved in a legal incident that resulted in a criminal record against me.
 Can I now become an occupational therapy practitioner?

-How long should I keep records in home care or at an outpatient treatment facility?
+Q: How long should I keep records in home care or at an outpatient treatment facility?

 Q: I’m in a private practice.
 How long do I need to retain my records?

 A: The general legal standard for retaining records is 5 years but may vary by state.
-However, pediatric records must be retained until the age of majority plus the statute of limitations.
+However, pediatric records must be retained until 7 years after the age of majority (usually age 18, but can vary by state.)
 States and individual facilities may have more stringent standards for medical record retention, so be sure to check any relevant regulations or policies.
 The HIPAA privacy regulations require that all medical records, signed consent forms, authorization forms, and other HIPAA-related documentation be retained for a period of 6 years.
-The Centers for Medicare and Medicaid Services (CMS) requires patient records for Medicare beneficiaries to be retained for a period of 5 years (see42CFR482.24 (b)).
+The Centers for Medicare & Medicaid Services (CMS) requires patient records for Medicare beneficiaries to be retained for a period of 5 years (see 42CFR482.24 (b)).
 Medicaid requirements vary by state.